ishimwereponse223-bot/next.js/crates/next-code-frame/README.md

 - Has no dependency on turbo-tasks, allowing use in webpack/rspack codepaths
 - Is compilable to WASM for environments without native bindings
 - Follows "sans-io" patterns - accepts file content as arguments rather than performing IO
+   - Modifying it to optionally accept file paths is reasonable future work

 ## Features